 Degenerative Myelopathy: A Final Thought

-For dogs with DM, the most important thing a pet parent can do is fill their remaining time on this Earth with as much love and comfort as possible.
-With appropriate therapy and exercise and by implementing all natural forms of anti-inflammatory supplements, pet owners can also help prolong their dog's mobility.
+For dogs with DM, the most important thing a pet parent can do is fill their dog’s remaining time with as much love and comfort as possible.
+By providing appropriate physical therapy and exercise and adding all-natural forms of anti-inflammatory supplements to their dog’s diet, pet owners can also help prolong their dog's mobility.